asw221/fnirs1/README.md

 ## fNIRS1: MATLAB interface for Dr. Johnson’s C suite for dynamic linear models

+Please email me at awhitem@umich.edu to suggest additional features or especially if I can make the help pages more clear.

 #### Outstanding questions/comments
  - How to best format model output for ease of use?
  - Will the software ever need to be run from a PC?